intel/intel-extension-for-pytorch/docker/README.md

 #### Running your own script

-Now you are inside container with Python 3.9, PyTorch and IPEX preinstalled.
+Now you are inside container with Python 3.9, PyTorch, and Intel® Extension for PyTorch\* preinstalled.
 You can run your own script to run on Intel GPU.